edgio-docs/edgio-docs/src/guides/performance/traffic_splitting.md

 </Callout>

-## Traffic Splitting by Session Tutorial
+## Traffic Splitting by Session Tutorial {/*traffic-splitting-by-session-tutorial*/}

 There are many situations under which you should split traffic for the entire user's session.
 For example, if you are testing a new UI design, then certain resources (e.g., CSS, JS, and HTML files) should persist throughout a user's session to ensure a consistent experience.
-One way of ensuring that all traffic for a specific user session is to set a cookie on the initial request.
+One way of accomplishing this is to set a cookie on the initial request.
 You could then check for that cookie to ensure that only those requests are sent to an alternate path or origin configuration.

-### Create a Set Cookie Rule
+### Create a Set Cookie Rule {/*create-a-set-cookie-rule*/}

 Create a rule that sets a cookie for the desired set of users.
 In this case, we will create a rule that sets a cookie for 10% of requests directed to your site's homepage.